 Searching For The Best Guitar Pedal Recommendations?

-Because of the number of different effects, I didn’t want to just list out a generic list of stomp boxes, I needed to categorize them in some way and of course the most logical is by the effect itself.
+Because of the large number of different effects, I didn’t just write a generic list of stomp boxes.
+I needed to organize the pedals and, of course, the most logical way was by the category:.

 - Best Distortion

 - Best Overdrive

 Are You Looking At Rhythm or Lead Guitar Types Effects?